Frezeh/URL-Shortner/README.md

 ### `yarn start`

-Runs the app in the development mode.\
+TO Run the app in the development mode.

-Run the server on [http://localhost:3000] before running the front-end
+1. Run the server on [http://localhost:3000] before running the front-end

-Open [http://localhost:3001](http://localhost:3001) after running the server to view it in the browser.
+2. Open [http://localhost:3001](http://localhost:3001) after running the server to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 To shorten a URL click on get started and input the long URL on the text field.
 Click on cut and your newly generated URL would be available